 Lighting the Charcoal

 Begin with high-quality charcoal briquets.
 After you go through several cooking sessions without a hitch, go ahead and try using lump charcoal and adding wood chunks if you wish.
+Although Pit Barrel owner, Noah Glanville, now prefers lump over briquetes, unless you're already using lump and understand it's pitfalls (HA!) we still recommend starting with briquets as they are much more consistant.
 Click here to learn more about charcoal.
 You can start the fire with lighter fluid or a chimney.
 We’ve found that using a chimney offers more consistency and control.
 Fill the Pit Barrel’s charcoal basket, remove 1/4 of the briquettes, and place the removed briquets in your chimney.
 Set the charcoal basket at the bottom of the barrel then light the chimney and let it burn for 12 to 15 minutes for elevations under 2,000 feet.
 All other elevations should burn for no more than 20 minutes.
 Dump the hot coals onto the fresh briquettes already in the basket and immediately begin cooking.

 WARNING: Do not modify your Pit Barrel.
 Unlike many other inexpensive smokers, Pit Barrel should work great right out of the box.
 We occasionally hear about some well thought out and well executed mods.
 Indeed our Pit Barrel Maven, Jerod Broussard, has supercharged his PBC.
 However as one of our Moderators points out, "When Max states you shouldn't mod your cooker he was speaking to the legion of folks who cannot resist modding something the second they get it home.
 Many of these folks are coming from cheap offset smokers that had to be modified just to get them to work.
 My PBC is mod free and works great."